-The Public Program Series presents lectures on five Friday afternoons from 1:00 to 4:00 (October thru February) in which a Jungian analyst or scholar makes use of insights from Analytical Psychology to address an identified psychological problem facing our contemporary world.
+The Public Program Series presents lectures in which a Jungian analyst or scholar makes use of insights from Analytical Psychology to address an identified psychological problem facing our contemporary world.
 Lectures often include film clips and mythic amplifications to deepen the experience of participants.

 Upcoming Classes & Events